-A certified check or bank draft, payable to Russell Co.
-Industrial Development Authority, government bonds, or a satisfactory bid bond executed by the bidder and acceptable sureties in an amount equal to five percent of the bid shall be submitted with bid.
+AIA A310 Bid Bond executed by bidder and acceptable sureties in an amount equal to five percent of the bid shall be submitted with bid.
 The successful bidder will be required to furnish and pay for the following: 1) 5% Bid Bond; and 2) A performance and payment bond for 100% of the contract price.